Data Protection Impact Assessments: Guidance for Data Controllers Using Microsoft Azure

 |Purpose(s) of processing||The purpose(s) of processing data using Microsoft Azure is determined by the controller that implements, configures, and uses it.

-System-Generated Logs — Logs and related data generated by Microsoft that help Microsoft provide enterprise services to users.
-System-generated logs contain primarily pseudonymized data, such as unique identifiers generated by the system, that can not on their own identify an individual person but are used to deliver the enterprise services to users.
-System-generated logs may also contain identifiable information about end users, such as a user name.
+*Service-Generated Data—Logs and related data generated by Microsoft that help Microsoft provide enterprise services to users.
+Service-generated logs contain primarily pseudonymized data, associated with unique identifiers generated by the system, that cannot on their own identify an individual person but are used to deliver the enterprise services to users.
+These service-generated logs may also contain identifiable information about end users, such as a username.

-For additional details regarding data processed by Azure, see the Online Services Terms, as well as Microsoft Trust Center.
+For more information regarding data processed by Azure, see the Online Services Terms, including the Data Processing Agreement and Microsoft Trust Center.

-For personal data from the European Economic Area and Switzerland, Microsoft will ensure that transfers of Personal Data to a third country or an international organization are subject to appropriate safeguards as described in Article 46 of the GDPR.
-In addition to Microsoft’s commitments under the Standard Contractual Clauses for processors and other model contracts, Microsoft continues to abide by the terms of the Privacy Shield framework but will no longer rely on it as a basis for the transfer of personal data from the EU/EEA to the United States.
+For personal data from the European Economic Area, Switzerland, and the United Kingdom, Microsoft will ensure that transfers of Personal Data to a third country or an international organization are subject to appropriate safeguards as described in Article 46 of the GDPR.
+In addition to Microsoft's commitments under the Standard Contractual Clauses for processors and other model contracts, Microsoft continues to abide by the terms of the Privacy Shield framework but will no longer rely on it as a basis for the transfer of personal data from the EU/EEA to the United States.

 The Azure Data Subject Request GDPR Documentation provides a description of how to support data subject rights using the capabilities in Azure.